-In this article we share our ideas for styling versatile Voile curtains to suit your home décor
+In this article we share our ideas for styling our new Voile curtains collection to suit your home décor

 4 Contemporary Alternatives to Net Curtains

 Are you wondering what to replace your old net curtains with?
 Or, are you after a product that does what a net curtain does, but with more style?
 You’re not the only one!
 Nets have certainly fallen out of favour in recent years; regarded by many as old-fashioned and frumpy!
 But they are still a practical solution for privacy and shading, so what can you choose instead?

 Here are five stylish alternatives to net curtains – each offering fashionable solutions to the problem of overlooked windows and light control.

 What can I use instead of net curtains?

 Voile curtains are a modern take on the traditional net, but they have a very different personality.
 Gone are the flouncy frills and lacy swags, today’s Voile curtains are made from contemporary fabric designs in sheer or semi-sheer weights.
 Voile curtains are opaque enough to obscure your room from passers-by or neighbours’ windows during the day, but light enough to keep your room bright and airy.

 They are suitable for windows or French doors, sliding doors, or bi-folds.
 The barely-there fabric is completely on-trend and very elegant.

 You can opt for Voile curtains on their own – they certainly look good enough - but consider layering them with classic curtains.
 This will add depth and fullness to the finish, help with night-time privacy and keep your room cosy and warm.